mondoohq/samples/azure/README.md

 ### Connect to VM using `xfreerdp` from Ubuntu

-Run the following command to see the the connection details (including sensitive values)
+Run the following command to see the connection details (including sensitive values)

 ```bash
 terraform output -raw summary